Card money in New France: Use and regulation

 Initially, card money was issued in three denominations, in the form of singular playing cards bearing the intendant's arms and signature.
-It was backed by the private promise of redemption, and readily accepted (Pritchard, 2004).
+It was backed by the private promise of redemption, and readily accepted.
 However, due to its widespread monetary use, a significant amount of card money failed to be submitted for reimbursement and remained circulating.
-This meant that the government was able to increase its expenses (Bank of Canada, 1990, p.
-8).
-As a result, card money was used as currency in Canada intermittently for the remainder of the French regime (Pritchard, 2004).
+This meant that the government was able to increase its expenses.
+As a result, card money was used as currency in Canada intermittently for the remainder of the French regime.

 As a financial tool, card money played a significant role as a means of exchange.
-Despite the worries of French officials, colonial authorities were successful in arguing that card money served as a financial medium in Canada just as coinage did in France (Bank of Canada, 1990, p.
-9).
-An economic substitute to the dangerous transfer of specie across the Atlantic, card money allowed France to benefit, since the King did not have the obligation to send coinage to Canada, which would have risked loss "either from the sea or from enemies" (Bank of Canada, 1990, p.
-8).
+Despite the worries of French officials, colonial authorities were successful in arguing that card money served as a financial medium in Canada just as coinage did in France.
+An economic substitute to the dangerous transfer of specie across the Atlantic, card money allowed France to benefit, since the King did not have the obligation to send coinage to Canada, which would have risked loss "either from the sea or from enemies".